MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history-for-vms.md

 > Applies To: Windows Server Insider Preview build 17090 and later

-This sub-topic of [Performance history for Storage Spaces Direct](performance-history.md) describes in detail the performance history collected for virtual machines.
-Performance history is available for every running, clustered virtual machine.
+This sub-topic of [Performance history for Storage Spaces Direct](performance-history.md) describes in detail the performance history collected for virtual machines (VM).
+Performance history is available for every running, clustered VM.

 ## Series names and units

-These series are collected for every eligible virtual machine:
+These series are collected for every eligible VM:

 | Series                                 | Unit             |
 |----------------------------------------|------------------|